Understand the purpose of a workplace engagement survey

-Engaged: These people are passionate, bringing solutions to problems and so move a business forward.
+Engaged: These people are passionate, bring solutions to problems and so move a business forward.
 They feel a strong connection to the organisation and its objectives and are willingly go the extra mile.
-These employees are positive in their outlook and champion the workplace.
+These employees are positive in their outlook and champion the organisation.

-Central to understanding employee engagement is the recognition that whilst an organisation is a set of systems and procedures, it is individuals who perform the activities within these processes.
+Central to understanding and improving employee engagement culture is the recognition that whilst an organisation is a set of systems and procedures, it is individuals who perform them and that they have needs.

 1. Strategic narrative